Folkestone and Hythe District: Otterpool Park planning permission

 Folkestone and Hythe District Council was reported to have spent over £50m up to July 2020 on a proposed housing development on the former Folkestone Racecourse site, despite the 10,000 home scheme not having planning permission.
 The site had been bought for £4m in 2016 by the billionaire Reuben brothers via a British Virgin Islands-registered company 'Cozumel Estates' who then submitted development proposals to the council for approval, in a partnership with the council.
 The brothers withdrew from the scheme in 2019 and sold the site to the council for £25m in 2020.
+The local authority granted permission for Otterpool Park in 2023.

 Geography

 Folkestone and Hythe occupies the most southerly part of Kent.
 It is bounded on the north by Ashford and Canterbury Districts; on the east by Dover District and on the south by the Strait of Dover.
 The Romney and Walland Marshes cover a good deal of its area to the west; where the North Downs begin to reach the sea there is much more in the way of settlement.
 Four out of five towns in the District are located along the coast.
 The district area is the same size as the similarly named Folkestone & Hythe parliamentary constituency, but leaves out the Saxon Shore ward from the neighbouring Borough of Ashford.